spankowitz/spankowitz.github.io/_posts/2021-01-12-Vulnhub_nullbyte.md

       Source: http://www.exploit-db.com/exploits/39230
 ```

 That was quick.
 That's all?
 I guess we'll try the first one.
 I read the exploit.
 Interesting.
-It replaces /usr/bin/passwd with a payload, escalating your shell to root.
-The author is nice and makes a backup of the really passwd for you so you don't completely brick the box.
+It replaces /usr/bin/passwd (how you change your password in 'nix) with a payload, escalating your shell to root.
+The eexploit author is nice and makes a backup of /usr/bin/passwd for you so you don't break the box.
 It's written in C so we'll have to compile it.
 Wait, didn't this box have GCC?
 Sweet!

 Even though the box has GCC, I decide to compile it myself.
-I copy the exploit to my attacker box and rerear the code.
+I copy the exploit to my attacker box and reread the code.
 I need to uncomment the correct payload (x86 or x64).
 I search the old interwebs and i686 is 32 bit, so we need the x86 payload.
 Comment out the 64 bit and uncomment the 32 bit.
 Ohhh we're gonna pwn root!

 I follow the command in the exploit and compile the code.
 Then I transfer it to the victim (python web server).
 I run the code, and nothing.
 What?
 Stupid Linux Explit Suggester.
 I have a crappy netcat shell so I spawn a better shell to see if there are any errors (we saw python in linenum, so I used the python shell upgrade):